Happy to be the sailing charter executive chef

-Since I’d much rather cook and mix drinks than check the oil, the task of being the Executive Chef on our sailing charter vacations often falls to me.
+Since during a sailing charter vacation I’d much rather cook and mix drinks than check the oil, the task of being the Executive Chef often falls to me.
 Over many years and many sailing charter vacations all over the Caribbean, I’ve learned a few things about provisioning that might serve fellow charterers well, both down island and in the Chesapeake.

 Although the offerings have gotten more sophisticated and tailored, the standard provisioning packages offered by charter companies can be way off the mark.
 Oftentimes, the ingredients supplied simply don’t fit together, and too much food is provided, leading to waste.